I'm not sure what I can say about Celeste and Jesse Forever without giving too much away.

 If I tell you Forever is a comfort film — not that I'm doing so — you'd probably guess that there's a happy ending.
 If I tell you Forever should only be viewed if you can handle relationships going south — not that I'm doing so — you'd probably guess that there isn't.
 If I tell you that Forever is good enough to withstand either the cliché of the happy ending or the bummer of the alternative, well, I'd be speaking untruth, albeit not of great magnitude; Celeste and Jesse Forever is good, just not quite good enough for me to honestly say I enjoyed [whatever happened].

-Spoilers after the poster, then...
+Continued with spoilers after the poster, then...

 Okay?
 You saw it or just don't care?